25N-NBOMe: Legal status

+Canada

+25N-NBOMe is a controlled substance in Canada under phenethylamine blanket-ban language.

 Hungary

 25N-NBOMe is illegal in Hungary.

 Sweden

 The Riksdag added 25N-NBOMe to Narcotic Drugs Punishments Act under swedish schedule I ("substances, plant materials and fungi which normally do not have medical use") as of January 16, 2015, published by Medical Products Agency (MPA) in regulation LVFS 2014:11 listed as 25N-NBOMe, and 2-(2,5-dimetoxi-4-nitrofenyl)-N-(2-metoxibensyl)etanamin.

 United States

+25N-NBOMe is not an explicitly controlled substance in the United States.
+However, it could be considered a controlled substance under the Federal Analogue Act if intended for human consumption.

 25N-NBOMe is illegal in Alabama.